emmanuelalo52/emmanuelalo52/README.md

 ## Expertise

-- **Software Engineering**: With a strong foundation in software engineering, I have honed my skills over three years, working on various projects and tackling complex challenges.
+- **Software Engineering**: With a strong foundation in software engineering, I have honed my skills over five years, working on various projects and tackling complex challenges.

-- **Machine Learning**: My two years of dedicated experience in Machine Learning have allowed me to delve deep into the world of data science and artificial intelligence.
+- **Machine Learning**: My four years of dedicated experience in Machine Learning have allowed me to delve deep into the world of data science and artificial intelligence.
 I excel in building and deploying ML models.

 - **Data Structures and Algorithms**: Proficiency in data structures and algorithms is at the core of my technical abilities.
 I have a solid grasp of these fundamental concepts.